The latest issue of Weekly Famitsu has new information on the newly announced Project Sakura Wars for PlayStation 4.

 - We still have many secret weapons (within the staff).

-- The Great Combat Revue World War is like a global sports festival.
+- The Great World Combat Revue Battle is like a global sports festival.
 In Project Sakura Wars, it is the third one to be held.
 It is where the Combat Revues from all over the world gather in the Imperial capital and compete in tournament format.
 However, the tournament that should have been peaceful takes a serious turn…

 - A “Trust Level” exists between you and the members of the Imperial Combat Revue: Floral Division.
 The fluctuation in Trust Level affects your battle parameters, as well as the enables the use of cooperative skills.
 There are also individual endings with each member.
 The basic framework, such as “Next” notices, has not changed.